Skip to content ↓

 • lesson and pupil observations.

-• information from SEND referrals discussed in weekly SEND identification, monitoring and review meetings.
+• information from SEND referrals discussed in weekly APDR meetings (Assess, Plan, Do, Review) meetings.

 The SENDCo will use this information to: